 Steaming the flour is as important as sieving it.
 The rice flour should be cooked through.
 If not, when you mix with the jaggery syrup it might become grainy and gritty.
 So steam it for a minimum of about 12-15 minutes.
 Over steaming is not a problem.
 When it is cooked properly, you can see the texture would have become fluffy like a cotton.

 Soak raw rice in water for about 2 hours.
 Drain the water.
-Spread the wet rice on a clean cloth and let it dry for 30 minutes.
+Spread the wet rice on a clean cloth and let it air dry for 30 minutes.
 The rice should not be dry completely.
 It should be moist and damp but not wet.
 Then grind it in a mixer until it becomes a smooth flour.
+Check this post for preparing homemade rice flour.
 (Refer notes 1)

 Roast the ground flour in a pan until it changes colour to a slight pinkish brown shade.